cloudreve/docs/en/overview/deploy/docker-compose.md

 :::

-::: details How to update Cloudreve?
+::: details How to upgrade Cloudreve?

 ```bash
 # Shut down the currently running containers